 First Presbyterian Church of Raleigh welcomes couples seeking to marry in a Christian ceremony.
 This page offers information for members interested in holding their wedding ceremony in our sanctuary, with one of our pastors officiating.
-Only church members and their children and grandchildren are allowed to get married in our sanctuary.
+Only church members and their children are allowed to get married in our sanctuary.

 We believe that marriage is a gift from God for the well-being of the entire human family.
 For Christians, it is not only a civil contract, but also a covenant through which we pledge to live out our lives in discipleship before God.